aoloe/atom-screen-recorder/README.md

 Stops the current recording and saves it into a gif
 ### Screen Recorder: Cancel Recording
 Stops the current recording and saves nothing
+### Screen Recorder: Open Recording
+Toggles a list panel to select a recording to open

 ## Settings